 During testing, we experienced that the “congestion” of the processor is unknown to this model, the interface is flawless, and applications run instantly.
 We were pleasantly surprised by the fact that 3D games also work more than well on this model.

 The memory that the user of this model has access to is not generous.
-Of the 4GB of internal memory, only about 1 GB is usable for applications, as much for images, music and other media, which practically means that you will be left without memory in the blink of an eye.
+Of the 4GB of internal memory, only about 1 GB is used for applications, as much for images, music, and other media, which practically means that you will be left without memory in the blink of an eye.

 So we consider buying a Micro SD card with this model inevitable.
 The positive thing is that HTC Desire X at least has this option.

 Web browsing with this model is a solid experience, but it has to endure some criticism that caught our eye.

 Opening content-rich pages can take a moment longer than we’re used to, especially when that page is zoomed in.
 Another, in my opinion, an inconvenient solution is the fact that every time you want to back up to a previously opened page, the device reloads it.

 I have experienced the good sides of internet surfing with this model with the option that allows you to delete all images from the page leaving only text with a pleasantly large font that is ideal for reading news, articles, or blogs.

 Adobe flash with this model comes pre-installed, so enjoy online videos is guaranteed.

 The images taken with the Desire X and its 5MP camera are quite solid, but despite HTC’s Image Chip dedicated to image quality, don’t expect to be left enchanted by the images.
 Let’s face it, it’s a 5MP camera.

 The images are rich in detail, and the panoramic images taken with this model are exceptional and really worth sharing with the “world”.